Thailand Property Tax and Fees

 The seller wants the declared price to be less than what I'm going to pay

 In case the purchaser is a company, for accounting purposes the company accounts should reflect the purchase price as reflected in the actual sale and purchase contract (separate from the land office sale agreement).
 These are the accounts that will eventually be audited and on which and the company tax return will be based.
-This is for Revenue Department comparing the official land office documents with the company accounts.
+This is for the Revenue Department comparing the official land office documents with the company accounts.

 Share transfer if the owner is a company